Graph Dual-stream Convolutional Attention Fusion for Precipitation Nowcasting: Introduction

-In this paper we propose a novel Graph Dual-stream Convolutional Attention Fusion (GD-CAF)\footnote{https://github.com/wendig/GD-CAF} which encompasses spatiotemporal convolutional attention and gated fusion modules, enriched with depthwise-separable convolutional operations.
-This augmentation empowers the model to effectively capture and leverage the inherent correlations and dependencies present in the spatiotemporal graph sequences, leading to improved nowcasting performance.
-In contrast to many other graph based models such as \cite{zheng2020gman,velickovic2017graph} that require the node features to be one dimensional, the proposed GD-CAF model can directly analyze high-dimensional, tensorial node features within the spatiotemporal graph of precipitation maps.
-This versatility enables GD-CAF to work with richer and more complex data representations, enhancing its ability to make accurate predictions in the context of weather nowcasting.
-Comprehensive experiments and comparative evaluations demonstrate that the GD-CAF model surpasses the widely-used SmaAt-UNet \cite{trebing2021smaat} and persistence model \cite{aiolfi2006persistence} in precipitation nowcasting task, highlighting the significance of this contribution in advancing the field and addressing the challenges associated with high-dimensional data in weather forecasting/nowcasting.
+\begin{enumerate} \item We introduce novel spatiotemporal convolutional attention and gated fusion modules, enhanced with depthwise-separable convolutional operations.
+This augmentation enables the model to effectively capture and leverage the inherent correlations and dependencies in spatiotemporal graph sequences, leading to improved nowcasting performance.
+Unlike many other graph-based models, such as \cite{zheng2020gman, velickovic2017graph}, which require one-dimensional node features, the GD-CAF model can directly analyze high-dimensional, tensorial node features within the spatiotemporal graph of precipitation maps.
+This versatility allows GD-CAF to handle richer and more complex data representations, thereby enhancing its predictive accuracy in weather nowcasting. \item We evaluate our model using precipitation data from the Copernicus Emergency Management Service (CEMS).
+We collected seven years of hourly precipitation maps (2016-2022) for the Euro-Asian region, focusing on 16 distinct areas represented as nodes in a graph.
+The model is trained on six years of data and tested on the final year.
+Our experiments examine various graph sizes and prediction horizons to assess the model's performance in nowcasting precipitation. \item We conduct a comparative analysis by benchmarking GD-CAF against Persistence, SmaAt-UNet \cite{trebing2021smaat} and RainNet \cite{ayzel2020rainnet} models, exploring various graph sizes and prediction horizons to evaluate their performance in precipitation nowcasting. \item We analyze the spatial and temporal attention mechanisms of our model using data from the test set.
+We provide a detailed examination of how attention is distributed across different regions and time steps, exploring spatial relationships and temporal dependencies.
+Our approach offers insights into the patterns and correlations captured by the model, enhancing our understanding of its capability to integrate and process complex spatial and temporal information. \end{enumerate}

 This paper is organized as follows.
 A brief overview of the related research works is given in Section \ref{sec:related:work}.
 Section \ref{sec:methods} introduces the proposed GD-CAF model.
 The experimental settings and description of the used datasets are given in Section \ref{sec:experiments}.
 The obtained results are discussed in Section \ref{sec:results:discussion} and the conclusion is drawn in Section \ref{sec:conclusion}.